An index bound for smooth umbilic points: Proof of the Theorem 3

 In fact, we are interested in Lagrangian variations of $\Sigma_1$. \begin{Def} Let

 \end{Def}

 \begin{Prop} $\Gamma_0^{\mbox{lag}}({\mathbb J}(T\Sigma_1))\subset\Gamma_0({\mathbb J}(T\Sigma_1))$ is a Banach subspace. \end{Prop}

-\begin{Cor} There exists $\epsilon>0$ and $\Phi:B_{\epsilon}^{\mbox{lag}}(0)\subset\Gamma_0^{\mbox{lag}}({\mathbb J}(T\Sigma_1))\rightarrow{\cal U}^{\mbox{lag}}\subset{\cal U}$ so that ${\cal U}^{\mbox{lag}}=\Phi(B_{\epsilon}^{\mbox{lag}}(0))$ is a Banach submanifold. \end{Cor}
+\begin{Cor} There exists $\epsilon>0$ and $\Phi:B_{\epsilon}^{\mbox{lag}}(0)\subset\Gamma_0^{\mbox{lag}}({\mathbb J}(T\Sigma_1))\rightarrow{\mathcal U}^{\mbox{lag}}\subset{\mathcal U}$ so that ${\mathcal U}^{\mbox{lag}}=\Phi(B_{\epsilon}^{\mbox{lag}}(0))$ is a Banach submanifold. \end{Cor}

-Now the argument proceeds as in \cite{GaK}.
-Namely we conclude that for an open dense set of ${\cal U}^{\mbox{lag}}$, the co-kernel of the Cauchy-Riemann operator is zero.
-However, by mean curvature flow we can construct holomorphic discs whose boundary lie on any totally real Lagrangian hemisphere, contradicting the surjectivity of the $\bar{\partial}$-operator.
+Now the argument proceeds as follows.
+We conclude that for an open dense set of ${\mathcal U}^{\mbox{lag}}$, the co-kernel of the Cauchy-Riemann operator is zero.
+However, by Theorem 68 of \cite{gak24} there exist holomorphic discs whose boundary lie on any totally real Lagrangian hemisphere, contradicting the surjectivity of the $\bar{\partial}$-operator.

 Thus no $C^{2+\alpha}$ Lagrangian surface with an isolated complex point of index $I=4+k$ for $k\geq 0$ exists.
 Equivalently, there does not exist a $C^{3+\alpha}$ convex surface containing an isolated umbilic point of index $i=2+k/2$ for $k\geq 0$.